-In such cases, the bill suggests an imprisonment of up to 5 years or five million rupee fine or both.
-Similarly, the bill goes against those who post pornographic and sexually explicit images of a natural person or intimidate someone with sexual act or any explicit content.
-In simple words, this will discourage creation of profiles and pages for any kind of propaganda and character assassination of people.
+In such cases, the bill suggests imprisonment of up to 5 years or five million rupee fine or both.
+Similarly, the bill goes against those who post pornographic and sexually explicit images of a natural person or intimidate someone with a sexual act or any explicit content.
+In simple words, this will discourage the creation of profiles and pages for any kind of propaganda and character assassination of people.

 6. Riddance From Irritating Marketing Messages

 The bill addresses a range of irritating issues that modern customers are facing today.
-Spamming, spoofing and identity crimes are just few to mention, which have been made punishable crimes with fines and imprisonment.
+Spamming, spoofing and identity crimes are just a few to mention, which have been made punishable crimes with fines and imprisonment.

 Telecom users in Pakistan are well-aware of the marketing tactics their service providers use.
-The non-stop SMS campaigns by telcos and third party marketers (that are granted unwanted data access) are a permanent source of headache.
+The non-stop SMS campaigns by telcos and third-party marketers (that are granted unwanted data access) are a permanent source of a headache.
 With a specified anti-spam law in place, we hope to see some discipline in marketing and online advertisement campaigns.

 Though we can debate the term spam and add further filters to avoid any curb on healthy marketing practices, the existing clauses will refine email marketing, SMS campaigns, and other electronic communications.

 7. Discouragement of Religious Hatred

 Muslim world in general and Pakistan, in particular, has been facing the curse of sectarianism.
 Religious and sectarian hatred has led us to an extremist mindset that is playing havoc with the country’s peace and stability.
 One of the best things about cyber crimes bill is that it has declared religious or sectarian propaganda a punishable crime.

 It simply means that people won’t be able to glorify crimes committed on the name of ethnicity, sect, or religion.
-Moreover, one will not be allowed to criticise or mock other people’s faith through web.
+Moreover, one will not be allowed to criticize or mock other people’s faith through the web.
 This (if properly done) can lead to peace and harmony while saving us from what’s going on in Syria.
-In other words, this is a milestone development to change the general mindset of social fiber that will have far reaching effects.
+In other words, this is a milestone development to change the general mindset of social fiber that will have far-reaching effects.